Anthony’s Travel – Making a difference in the community

 The Hospice provides palliative care for those people whose illness cannot be cured but who nevertheless require intervention from time to time, to limit the impact of the illness.
-This aspect of care is generally referred to as pain and symptom management and is something that hospices specialise in.

 The Mark Gorry Foundation was founded in 2009 by Mark and Leah Gorry with the support of their closest family and friends.